The Board of Trustees has established the following policies and eligibility guidelines for schools applying for Edward E. Ford Foundation grants.

 Grant recipients are expected to report to the Foundation on the use of the grant once the money has been put to use.

-- All correspondence should be sent to the Executive Director at his Portland, Maine office.
+- All correspondence should be sent to the Executive Director at his Brooklyn, New York office.

 - The Foundation reserves the right to reject any proposal.
 Grounds for rejection include but are not limited to a lack of compliance with the Foundation’s guidelines as outlined here; proposals which are incomplete; and proposals which do not meet stated deadlines.